 The Meeting With The Head Of State

-The head of the village was presented with the farmers’ issue, and he decided to think upon the idea of direct sales.
+The village head was presented with the farmers’ issue, and he decided to think upon the idea of direct sales.

 It took a long time, but a meeting was placed, and it was determined that farmers would be refining the cotton, producing raw cloth, and then export it from the village.